kakudela/FCCPhysics/tutorials/ZmumuHbb/README.md

 # Part II: Statistical Analysis
-From the definition of significance above, we can also evaluate it **bin-by-bin**, treating each histogram bin as a separate measurement.
-Instead of tightening the recoil mass cut, we can instead **combine information from all bins** to extract a **single uncertainty** on the signal yield.
+From the definition of significance above, we can also evaluate it bin-by-bin, treating each histogram bin as a separate measurement.
+Instead of tightening the recoil mass cut, we can instead combine information from all bins to extract a single uncertainty on the signal yield.

-This is achieved using a **likelihood fit**, which does this combination optimally.
-The advantage of likelihood fits is that they also allow you to assign **systematic uncertainties** on both signal and background components — although that’s beyond the scope of this tutorial.
+This is achieved using a likelihood fit, which does this combination optimally.
+The advantage of likelihood fits is that they also allow you to assign systematic uncertainties on both signal and background components — although that’s beyond the scope of this tutorial.

 ## Preparing the Datacards
 To extract the uncertainty on the signal cross-section, we first need to prepare the Combine-compatible datacards.
 Use the following command to generate the required text and ROOT files containing the final histograms: